 Funds may be used for planning, faculty development, and establishing endowment funds.
 Administrative management, and the development and improvement of academic programs also are supported.
 Other projects include joint use of instructional facilities, construction and maintenance, and student service programs designed to improve academic success, including innovative, customized, instruction courses designed to help retain students and move the students rapidly into core courses and through program completion, which may include remedial education and English language instruction .

-The Strengthening Institutions Program will have a competition in FY 2019.
-We estimate the Notice Inviting Applications (NIA) will be published in the Federal Register sometime this summer.
+The Strengthening Institutions Program will have a competition in FY 2021.
+The Notice Inviting Applications (NIA) is currently available in the Federal Register.

-Once the NIA is published, the application booklet will be available on grants.gov and pre-application webinars will be scheduled.
+The application booklet is available on grants.gov and pre-application webinars will be scheduled.
 Dates for the pre-application webinars will be posted on this website, once they are determined.Please note that: Grants.gov registration involves many steps including registration on SAM (www.sam.gov) which may take approximately one week to complete, but could take upwards of several weeks to complete, depending upon the completeness and accuracy of the data entered into the SAM database by an applicant.
 You may begin working on your application while completing the registration process, but you cannot submit an application until all of the registration steps are complete.
 Please note that once your SAM registration is active, it will take 24-48 hours for the information to be available in Grants.gov, and before you can submit an application through Grants.gov.
-For detailed information on the registration steps, please go to: http://www.grants.gov/web/grants/register.html.
+For detailed information on the registration steps, please go to: https://www.grants.gov/web/grants/applicants/registration.html .
 [Note: Your organization will need to update its SAM registration annually.]
 Primary information about SAM is available at www.sam.gov.
-However, to further assist you with obtaining and registering your DUNS number and TIN in SAM or updating your existing SAM account, the Department of Education has prepared a SAM.gov Tip Sheet which you can find at: http://www2.ed.gov/fund/grant/apply/sam-faqs.html.
+However, to further assist you with obtaining and registering your DUNS number and TIN in SAM or updating your existing SAM account, the Department of Education has prepared a SAM.gov Tip Sheet which you can find at: https://www2.ed.gov/fund/grant/apply/sam-faqs.html .